saleor/saleor-docs/docs/guides/payments.md

 ### Client token

-`get_client_token` - A client token is a signed data blob that includes configuration and authorization information required by the payment gateway.
+`get_client_token`: A client token is a signed data blob that includes configuration and authorization information required by the payment gateway.

 Client tokens should not be reused; a new client token should be generated for each payment request.